th3james/Backbone.ViewManager/README.md

 ## Usage
 ### Backbone.Model extensions
 Backbone.Model is extended with some new methods.
-To prevent binding leaks, you must use the bindTo method in place of `Backbone.Events.on()`
+To prevent binding leaks, you must use the new `Backbone.Model.bindTo` method in place of `Backbone.Events.on()`

 * **bindTo** - Use this method in place of `Backbone.Events.on()`.
 It behaves the same as `.on()`, but keeps a reference of the binding.
 Takes 3 argments:
   * **model** - The model to bind to